- R.F Wittmeyer

 Generally, cameras outside are almost always fair game.
 Many buildings in urban and suburban areas have a number of security cameras.
 In fact, you may request this footage in cases of slips and falls.
 However, if a camera points somewhere private, like a neighbor’s window, then you may risk someone else’s privacy.
 Generally, the outdoor cameras could not be placed in an area that would invade someone else’s property.
 But to be the best neighbor possible, make sure your camera’s range only protects your home.

 Many cameras today have a wide range and high definition.
 The best practice is to ensure safety and protect everyone’s privacy.
 If you are a property owner, you can contact professionals to place cameras.
-And if you believe someone has invaded your privacy through the use of an improperly located camera, contact an attorney, like the attorneys at the Law Offices of R.F.
+And if you believe someone has invaded your privacy through the use of an improperly located camera, contact an attorney at the Law Offices of R.F.
 Wittmeyer, Ltd. today.

 Placing an Indoor Security Camera